Thirlan/ThirlanStellarisMPBalance/patch_notes.md

    * Base Unity from uplifting 500 unity from 1000 unity
    * Event (Void Dwellers / Shattered Ring / Ocean Paradise / Life Seeded) -> 33% increase to colony ship cost and time to create a new colony
  * Individual Machine Replication: +15% mechanical pop assembly speed from +20%
+ * Chosen: Attunement Unit bonus 0.0002 from 0.0005 and 10 years instead of 2 days before event starts

 ### Boosts
  * Adding later...